Find Affordable College Courses

 14 Yearly Graduations

 Middle Tennessee State University comes in at #11 on our list of the most popular colleges offering master's degrees in air transport.
 Roughly 22,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,396 per year.
-The air transport program at Middle Tennessee State University awarded 14 master's degrees during the 2020-2021 school year.
-Of these students, 43% were women and 36% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,536 per year, while in-state graduate students, on average, pay $9,648 per year.
+During the most recent year for which we have data, 14 people received their master's degree in air transport from Middle Tennessee State University.
+Of these students, 50% were women and 20% were members of underrepresented racial-ethnic groups.
+Data shows that Middle Tennessee State University graduates that hold this degree go on to make a median salary of $85,493.

 8 Yearly Graduations

 The 12th most popular school in the country for air transport majors who are seeking their master's degree is Embry-Riddle Aeronautical University - Prescott.
 Roughly 3,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $37,512 per year, while in-state graduate students, on average, pay $18,756 per year.
-The air transport program at Embry-Riddle Aeronautical University - Prescott awarded 8 master's degrees during the 2020-2021 school year.
-Of these students, 75% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $40,680 per year, while in-state graduate students, on average, pay $20,340 per year.
+During the most recent year for which we have data, 8 people received their master's degree in air transport from Embry-Riddle Prescott.
+Data shows that Embry-Riddle Prescott graduates that hold this degree go on to make a median salary of $85,493.

 #13